Diagnostics

 Here's an example of how it looks in Play mode for the Layout demo.

 Note that the dialog box is open and the DialogBox service shows up in the list of Services.
-When you click the X
+When you click the X button in the dialog you'd see the Dialog Box Service disappear.

 That's because this tool automatically adds and deletes services from the list as they start running or are terminated.